Getting started with Connect

 modules it uses for integration.

-Let's create a project directory and define your app descriptor.
-The app defined in the
+First, create a project directory and define your app descriptor.

 - Create a project directory for your app's source files.